mkht/DHCPClient-PS/README.md

 * **`-LongPoll`**  [switch]
 By default, only the first response received will output.
 If this switch is specified, it will wait until the timeout period and output all responses received.
 This is useful to check whether there are multiple DHCP servers in a subnet.

+* **`-NoXidFilter`**  [switch]
+By default, when the transaction ID of a received packet does not match the ID of an sent packet, it is discarded.
+If this switch is specified, packets whose IDs do not match will also be output.

 #### Outputs
 [DhcpPacket](#About-DhcpPacket-class) object